matthewrossi/seapp/app/README.md

 ### Processes

 SEApp permits to assign a SELinux domain to each process of the security enhanced app.
-To do this, the developer lists in the local seapp_contexts a set of entries that determine the security context to use for its processes.
+To do this, the developer lists in the local `seapp_contexts` a set of entries that determine the security context to use for its processes.

-For each entry, we restrict the list of valid input selectors to `user,` `seinfo` and `name`.
+For each entry, we restrict the list of valid input selectors to `user`, `seinfo` and `name`.

 - `user` is a selector based upon the type of UID